jyllandteodosio/7thmedia-airtaxi/wp-content/plugins/yoimages/readme.txt

 = Credits =

 Thanks to Fengyuan Chen for his [jQuery Image Cropper](http://fengyuanchen.github.io/cropper/) plugin.
-Thanks to [wp-fred](https://profiles.wordpress.org/wp-fred-1/) for the Dutch translations of the plugin.
+Thanks to [wp-fred](https://profiles.wordpress.org/wp-fred-1/) for the Dutch translations of the plugin and for suggesting and designing the "user-friendly names" feature for crop formats.
 Thanks to [Maxime Lafontaine](http://www.maximelafontaine.net/) for the French translations of the plugin.
 Thanks to [Thomas Meyer](https://github.com/tmconnect/) for code contributions and fixes to the German translations.
 Thanks to [Robert Vermeulen](https://github.com/robert388) for adding better support for metadata, support for WP-CLI commands and making YoImages compatible with Regenerate Thumbnails plugin.